Jokuyen/transactionsAnalyzer/README.md

 This program reads a CSV file of transaction records.

 Next, the user has two options in the main window:
-1. Display all transactions in sorted order (by date, name, or cost).
+1. Display a listbox of all transactions in sorted order (by date, name, or cost).
-2. Display monthly spendings for a given year.
+2. Display monthly spendings with a graph for a given year.

 Within the 1st option, the user could select a sort option that displays a listbox, which has the ability to filter out any name if the user pleases.